 6}

-This example shows how to use route parameters with react-router, using the useParams hook to access the route parameters.
+This example demonstrates route parameters with react-router, using the useParams hook to access route parameters.

 A routing library built by the original creator of React Router.
 Focuses on accessibility and simplicity, with built-in focus management for screen readers.